 This plywood consists of thicker strips of hardwood, usually Basswood, glued up into a larger panel then face veneered.
 Two face veneers are used, one cross grain to tie together the core and prevent any telegraphing of the individual boards in the core to the face.
 Unlike the thin veneers, the individual staves or battens in this core are much thicker, usually 2/3 the total panel thickness.
 The advantage and primary reason to use a lumber core plywood is stiffness over longer lengths.
 Bookcases and shelves are the perfect example for using a lumber core plywood.
 In furniture an added advantage is when routed edge treatments are necessary and the edges cannot be concealed.

 An issue with lumber core plywood is the variability that can be found in the core itself.
 Often voids can be found between the boards both on the long edge and at the end grain between lengths.
-Variance in price is usually indicative of how we the core is constructed.
-Factors to consider are width of the individual staves, density of the species used, dryness of the lumber, and whether or not the staves are joined with solely with glue or some time of interlocking finger joint.
-In the cases where finger jointed is used, voids all but disappear and a very rigid and stable core is the result.
-This is the most expensive core to make and as such finding suppliers is increasingly difficult.
+Variance in price is usually indicative of how well the core is constructed.
+Factors to consider are width of the individual staves, density of the species used, dryness of the lumber, and whether or not the staves are joined together solely with glue or some time of interlocking finger joint.
+In the cases where finger jointing is used, voids all but disappear and a very rigid and stable core is the result.
+This is the most expensive core to make and finding suppliers for this type is increasingly difficult.
 Only the highest grade in lumber core should be considered as lesser grades have a severe drop off in consistency and substantial voids will be found.
 It is uncertain how much longer this type of core will be available with a drastic wane in availability.

 MDF and Particle Board Core

 While I group these two together since they are a composite substance, it should be known they are quite different as a finished product.
 Both cores are comprised of particles of wood glued together to make a consistently flat and dimensionally uniform substrate onto which the face veneer is applied.
 They are extremely stable but much heavier than solid wood core versions.
-Particle board uses larger pieces and will be lighter than MDF but edges will splinter easily and there not as strong as MDF.
+Particle board uses larger pieces and will be lighter than MDF, but edges will splinter easily and they are not as strong as MDF.
 MDF is made of essentially dust and makes a much heavier but highly stable and millable substrate with strong edges.
-Both cores have been accused of having poor screw holding ability but recent advances in fastener design has changed that.
-When used with specific particle board or MDF screws with wider threads these plywood cores have outstanding screw holding ability.
+Both cores have been accused of having poor screw holding ability, but recent advances in fastener design has changed that.
+When used with specific particle board or MDF screws with wider threads, these plywood cores have outstanding screw holding ability.